Kandru/cs2-mini-admin/README.md

 Unbans a player by his Steam ID or last known name.
 Will provide a list of all banned players if no player name was entered.
 Will provide a list of all matching player names to choose from.

+### !mute <player> (@miniadmin/ban)

+Mutes a player by his name.
+Will provide a list of all online players if no player name was entered.
+Will provide a list of all matching player names to choose from.
+Will mute instantly.

+### !unmute <player> (@miniadmin/ban)

+Unmutes a player by his Steam ID or last known name.
+Will provide a list of all muted players if no player name was entered.
+Will provide a list of all matching player names to choose from.

 ## Compile Yourself

 Clone the project: